-The Audit Committee meets whenever called by the chairperson or by any other two members of the Supervisory Board, and at least bi--monthly, pursuant to article 11 of the rules of procedure of that body.
+The Audit Committee meets whenever called by the Chairperson or by any other two members of the Supervisory Board, and at least bimonthly, pursuant to article 11 of the rules of procedure of that body.

-During 2023, twelve meetings of the Audit Committee were held (2022: nine), with the participation or representation of all members.
-Overall attendance was 93.8%, and individual attendance was 100%, except in the case of Maria Cristina Galhardo Vilão, who was represented at one meeting, so her individual attendance was 92%; and in the case of Marta Coelho, who was represented at two meetings, so her individual attendance was 83%.
+The Audit Committee met 11 times during 2024 (2023: 12), with all members attending or being represented.
+The overall attendance was 100%, and the individual attendance was 100%, except in the case of Marta Coelho, who was represented at two meetings, meaning her individual attendance was 81.8%.